avisi-apps/gaps/modules/http/README.md

 # HTTP

-Module for sending http-request.
+Module with helpers for sending http-request.
 See doc-strings for usage info.